sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

 are switched in and out, and some of the rules around when it can and can't happen.
 Once the init and kthreadd tasks are created, we call `cpu_startup_entry(CPUHP_ONLINE)`.
 Any coprocessors have also been released to call this by now too.
-These are considered 'idle tasks', which serve to run when no other tasks are available to run.
+Their tasks are repurposed to 'idle tasks', which serve to run when no other tasks are available to run.
 They will spin on a check for pending work, entering an idle state each loop until they see pending tasks to run.
 They then call `__schedule()` in a loop (also conditional on pending tasks existing), and then return back to the idle loop once everything in the moment is handled.

 The `__schedule()` function is the main guts of the scheduler, which until now has seemed like some nebulous controller that's governing when and where our